 - Allow the soap to set up for several hours or overnight.
 Unmould by peeling away the mould, and then peel away the bubble wrap to see the design!

-- As you can see, with no Mica or any colour at all, the light shines through just like through golden liquid honey in this bar which only has a little liquid honey and Oatmeal Milk & Honey Fragrance.
+- As you can see, with no Mica or any colour at all, the light shines through just like through golden liquid honey in this bar which only has a little liquid honey and Pure Honey Fragrance.

 - Now wrap or store in an airtiught jar.

-Ingredients in the "add to trolley" contains SFIC Honey Soap Base, not white base.
-No alcohol is in the products which you'll only need if making soap with the white layer.
+Ingredients in the "add to trolley" contains 2 x Stephenson Crystal Honey Soap Base, and no white base.
+No alcohol is included the products list which you'll only need if making soap with the white layer.